Do food scientists make a lot of money?

-Food science is an academic field that requires rigorous study in high-level topics such as mathematics, chemistry, microbiology, and more.
-They create recipes that shoppers can use at home to transform packaged foods into delicious meals and desserts.
-For work related to food science, product development is an important and rapidly growing subfield of today's industry.
-These professionals create complex marketing campaigns for food brands that may include product packaging, television commercials, online ads, social media campaigns, and more.
+Food science is an academic field that requires extensive knowledge in mathematics, chemistry, microbiology, and other topics.
+Recipe developers create recipes that shoppers can use to turn packaged foods into delicious meals and desserts.
+Product development is a rapidly growing subfield of the food industry that food scientists can work in.
+These professionals create marketing campaigns for food brands that may include product packaging, television commercials, online ads, social media campaigns, and more.

 Sally Koepke